datastax/fallout-tests/README.md

 Instructions for each of the two purposes above are provided below.

-## Instructions to run performance tests via Fallout on Cassandra
+## Running performance tests via Fallout on Cassandra

 ### What is Fallout
 [Fallout](https://github.com/datastax/fallout) is a tool for running large scale remote-based distributed correctness, verification and performance tests for Apache Cassandra (TM) and Apache Pulsar (TM).